 We offer washroom amenities conveniently located throughout the departure lounge, ensuring you won't be far from the restroom for any last-minute needs before boarding.
 Many of these facilities include baby changing stations or separate cubicles for children.
 Moreover, we have a dedicated family washroom at Gate 21, ensuring families can stay together.

 Breastfeeding is welcome throughout the entire terminal, but for those seeking additional privacy, we have a lockable nursing room located near Gate 21.

 All restaurants in the airport welcome children; and most, both before and after the security checks, have special children's menus.
-The food village, located on the first floor before security, has a Burger King which serves fast food and children's meals.
+The restaurants and cafes will be happy to warm up any baby food or milk for you, too.

 Will your child turn 2 years old in between your outbound and inbound journey?
 You might be able to hold your child on your lap on your outbound flight, usually for free, but if they are over 24 months old on your return flight legally they will have to be travelling in an individual seat.

 Airlines use different terms to define children by age.
 For example, British Airways say an infant is 0-23 months old, and a child is from 2 to 11 years old.
 When you are making an online booking, do not just assume that if the infant will be sitting on your lap, they won’t need a ticket.
 Make sure you add them to your reservation.
 Once they reach 2 years old they will require a seat of their own.

 Airlines also have rules regarding the age of newborn babies that are allowed to fly.
 Usually, the baby should be at least 48 hours old before they can fly.
 You may need to check with your airline if the infant you want to travel with is not yet born but you wish to make a booking for yourself.